 Identifying Your Approval Seeking Personality Type

-Keep in mind that these aren’t meant to be mutually exclusive categories.
-You may find that some overlap or there are circumstances when you identify with some more than others.
-Overall this is just meant to be a useful way to kickstart overcoming your need to feel dependent on others for self worth.
+Keep in mind that these approval seeking personality types aren’t meant to be mutually exclusive categories.
+You may find some overlap or that there are circumstances when you identify with some more than others.
+Overall this is just meant to be a useful way to kickstart overcoming your need for validation or tendency to be dependent on others’ approval to validate your self worth.

 |1| Hero Worshiper||Coined by life coach Bridgette Boudreau.
 Puts someone on a pedestal and overanalyzes every interaction while likely not reciprocated.
 Obsesses over a person or group to win approval.|